dbcli/pgcli/docs/pages/full_screen_apps.rst

     - An :class:`~prompt_toolkit.output.base.Output` instance, which is an abstraction of the output stream, and is called by the renderer.

-Both are optional and normally not needed to pass explicitely.
+Both are optional and normally not needed to pass explicitly.
 Usually, the default works fine.

 There is a third I/O object which is also required by the application, but not